ole1986/vscode-arma-dev/README.md

 * `arma-dev.logLevel`: setup the log level (Info | Debug | Error)
 * `arma-dev.dialogAxisMode`: How to display the dialog control axis (0 = truncated, 1 = original) **restart required**
+* `arma-dev.steamPath`: The default steam path used for arma-dev (default: auto-detect)